‘Sports Illustrated’ Bombshell Megan Williams Flaunts Killer Physique In Waterfall Pic

 “[I]nstagram needed this recap,” another fan chimed in, following the message with a sparkle emoji.

-On July 27, the model took to her Instagram page to let her fans know that she would be embarking on her desert adventure, while promising to share a recap when she returned.
+On July 27, the model took to her Instagram page to let her fans know that she would be embarking on her desert adventure.
+She also promised to share a recap when she returned.